cyberarchives/meowengine-parcel/README.md

-# MeowEngine - WebPack rewrite
+# MeowEngine - Parcel rewrite
-- This is a rewrite of MeowEngine but in WebPack to have better performance and a better / organized code structure
+- This is a rewrite of MeowEngine but in Parcel to have better performance and a better / organized code structure